PHP

 Header injection

-file to create / update / delete headers.
+file to create or update headers, but you can’t delete them.With PHP

 If you want to keep this separate from your application, you can configure the application to execute some code on every request.